-- (ii) collect fees in pursuance of such licences; - (iii) distribute such fees among owners of rights after making deductions for its own expenses; - (iv) perform any other functions consistent with the provisions of subsection (4). - (3) (a) Every society shall be subject to the collective control of the owners of rights under this Part whose rights are administered in such a manner as may be prescribed in order to - obtain the approval of such owners of rights for its procedures of collection and distribution of fees; - (ii) obtain their approval for the utilization of any amounts collected as fees for any purpose other than distribution to the owner of rights; and - (iii) provide to such owners regular, full and detailed information concerning all its activities, in relation to the administration of their rights. - (b) All fees distributed among the owners of rights shall, as far as may be, be distributed in proportion to the actual use of their works. - (4) (a) Every Society shall submit to the Director-General such returns as may be prescribed. - (b) The Director-General may call for any report or records of any society for the purpose of satisfying himself that the fees collected by the society in respect of the rights administered by it are being utilized or distributed in accordance with the provisions of this Part. - 26.
-(1) The provisions of this Part in respect of the protection of literary, artistic or scientific works shall apply to -
+(ii) collect fees in pursuance of such licences ;

+(iii) distribute such fees among owners of rights after making deductions for its own expenses ;

+(iv) perform any other functions consistent with the provisions of subsection (4).

+(a) Every society shall be subject to the collective control of the owners of rights under this Part whose rights are administered in such a manner as may be prescribed in order to

+(i) obtain the approval of such owners of rights for its procedures of collection and distribution of fees ;

+(ii) obtain their approval for the utilization of any amounts collected as fees for any purpose other than distribution to the owner of rights ; and

+(iii) provide to such owners regular, full and detailed information concerning all its activities, in relation to the administration of their rights.

+(b) All fees distributed among the owners of rights shall, as far as may be, be distributed in proportion to the actual use of their works.

+(a) Every Society shall submit to the Director-General such returns as may be prescribed.

+(b) The Director-General may call for any report or records of any society for the purpose of satisfying himself that the fees collected by the society in respect of the rights administered by it are being utilized or distributed in accordance with the provisions of this Part.

+Scope of

+application.26.(1) The provisions of this Part in respect of the protection of literary,

+artistic or scientific works shall apply to

-(a) works of authors who are nationals of , or have their habitual residence in, Sri Lanka : and Scope of application.
+(a) works of authors who are nationals of, or have their habitual residence in, Sri Lanka; and

-- (b) works first published in Sri Lanka, works first published in another country and hereupon published in Sri Lanka, within thirty days from such publication, irrespective of the nationality or residence of the author. - (2) The provisions of this Part shall also apply to works that are protected in Sri Lanka by virtue of, and in accordance with, any international convention or any international agreement to which Sri Lanka is a party.
+(b) works first published in Sri Lanka, works first published in another country and hereupon published in Sri Lanka, within thirty days from such publication, irrespective of the nationality or residence of the author.

+(2) The provisions of this Part shall also apply to works that are protected in Sri Lanka by virtue of, and in accordance with, any international convention or any international agreement to which Sri Lanka is a party.
+Protection of performers.27.(1) The provisions of this Part in respect of protection of performersshall apply to
-Protection of performers.

-- 27. (1) The provisions of this Part in respect of protection of performers shall apply to- - (a) performers who are nationals of Sri Lanka; - (b) performers who are not nationals of Sri Lanka but whose performances:- - (i) take place on the territory of Sri Lanka; or - (ii) are incorporated in sound recordings that are protected under this Part; or - (iii) have not been fixed in a sound recording but are included in broadcasts qualifying for protection under this Part. - (2) The provisions of this Part on the protection of sound recodings, shall apply to - (a) sound recordings the producers of which, are nationals of Sri Lanka; - (b) sound recordings first fixed in Sri Lanka; and - (c) sound recordings first published in Sri Lanka. - (3) The provisions of this Part on the protection of broadcasts shall apply to- - (a) broadcasts of broadcasting organisations where the registered office of such organisations are situated in Sri Lanka; and
+(a) performers who are nationals of Sri Lanka;

+(b) performers who are not nationals of Sri Lanka hut whose performances:

+(i) take place on the territory of Sri Lanka; or

+(ii) are incorporated in sound recordings that are protected under this Part; or

+(iii) have not been fixed in a sound recording but are included in broadcasts qualifying for protection under this Part.

+(2) The provisions of this Part on the protection of sound recordings shall apply to

+(a) sound recordings the producers of which, are nationals of Sri Lanka;

+(b) sound recordings first fixed in Sri Lanka; and

+(c) sound recordings first published in Sri Lanka.

+(3) The provisions of this Part on the protection of broadcasts shall apply to

+(a) broadcasts of broadcasting organisation where the registered office of such organisation are situated in Sri Lanka; and

-- (b) broadcasts transmitted from transmitters situated in Sri Lanka. - (4) The provisions of this Part shall in addition apply to performers, producers of sound recordings and broadcasting orgainsations protected by virtue of, and in accordance with, any international convention or any international agreement to which Sri Lanka is a party.
+(b) broadcasts transmitted from transmitters situated in Sri Lanka.

+(4) The provisions of this Part shall in addition apply to performers, producers of sound recordings and broadcasting organisation protected by virtue of, and in accordance with, any international convention of any international agreement to which Sri Lanka is a party.